35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### The viability trump card

-The changes made by BL in the Canada Water development scheme, such as adding non-conventional housing (to overcome the fall in demand for conventional housing) and reducing the affordable housing provision, are mainly made to improve the viability of the scheme **[^17]**.
+The changes made by BL in the Canada Water development scheme, such as adding non-conventional housing (to overcome the fall in demand for conventional housing) and reducing the affordable housing provision, are mainly made to support the viability of the scheme **[^17]**.

 But viability assessments are based on assumptions, many of which are debatable, and are just snapshots when big schemes can last decades.
 The viability ssessment scheme.
 BL in 2019 agreed to deliver 35% affordable housing, even though the viability assessment of the time said only 11% was viable \[REF].
 Now their tune has changed - 3% is all that is viable and they are only comitting to 9% after the hefty gift of a grant of £xxxm \[REF- GLA Stage 3, 2ii].
 BL reasons......